Before you begin, you need a few things set up in your environment:

 It's time to add Firebase to your app.
 To do this you'll need a Firebase project and a Firebase configuration file for your app.

 - Create a Firebase project in the Firebase console, if you don't already have one.
-If you already have an existing Google project associated with your mobile app, click Import Google Project.
-Otherwise, click Add project.
+Click Add project.
+If you already have an existing Google project associated with your mobile app, select it from the Project name drop down menu.
+Otherwise, enter a project name to create a new project.

 - Click Add Firebase to your iOS app and follow the setup steps.
 If you're importing an existing Google project, this may happen automatically and you can just download the config file.